Siroccomeister/f3/docs/index.md

 # The story that made it possible

 The spirit and background.
+It all started a year ago when a German podcast showcased a book about the "Tour Divide".

-How to link the page...
+# How to link to this blog

+Social cards are enabled and can easily be forwarded on social media platforms.
+Although I am not a huge fan of those, so many friends and relatives asked me for it that I decided to do it.

 Open Source, inspiring and re-usable for others on their own shape and form.